 The carpeting of the church and refurnishing of the church office were outstanding pieces of church improvement.
 Mrs. J. L. Malsby was the leading spirit in this work, as were Mr. and Mrs. Paul Koester.

 The dedication of the Parish Hall to Mrs. W. S. McCutcheon and to the women who carried on the work in the early days of the church in Mineral Wells was a well deserved gesture.
 Mrs. McCutcheon's home was used as a parish hall for many years.
 It has been fittingly said of her that she was a mother, dear, that all who need might find, and truly she mothered the church when such love and care was needed.

 The church officers in May 1952 were Paul Koester, Senior Warden; Dr. R. C. Jordan; Junior Warden, Pete Zanowiak, Secretary; Gaston Bond, Treasurer; President of the Guild Auxiliary, Miss Mable Wilkinson; President of Altar Guild, Mrs. Eddie Adolph; Head of Sunday School and church nursery, Mrs. Lloyd Bouldin; and Organist and choir director, Mrs. T. E. Hubby.

-Priests who have served in the intervening years include Father Billie Boyd, Father Walter Beste, Father Jim Johnson, Father James Eanes, Father Paul Rietman, Father Jeff Logan, Father Walter Bennett, Father Jeff Kramer, Father Thomas Kennedy, Father Phil Swickard, Father Andrew Bradley, Father John Phelps, and, presently, priest-in-charge, Father Kendell Felton.
+Priests who have served in the intervening years include Father Billie Boyd, Father Walter Beste, Father Jim Johnson, Father James Eanes, Father Paul Rietman, Father Jeff Logan, Father Walter Bennett, Father Jeff Kramer, Father Thomas Kennedy, Father Phil Swickard, Father Andrew Bradley, Father John Phelps, Father Kendall Felton, and, presently, priest-in-charge, Father Jeff Logan.